vinyasshetty/WeblogChallenge/SOLUTIONS.md

 but was unable to see how to use it reliably,saw some "Googlebot".May be if we have some sort of cookies information, it would be helpful.

-Have added a Results file which has sample results output.
+Have added a Results file which has sample results output under package com.viny.approach3